Slow-living - an uncut diamond

-“Is it really time-saving to go down to the supermarket to buy coconut milk in a can?
-First you have to earn the money for it, hen put aside time to go to the supermarket, use the product, and then dedicate time to clean the can and take it to be recycled – and you have to look much longer to find a can which actually has real food inside (only coconut milk and water).
-And it is anyway far cozier to stand together with the kids and make milk ourselves than it is to stand in line at the supermarket; and in relation to durability, a coconut comes with its own can.”
+"Is it really time-saving to go down to the supermarket and buy coconut milk in a can?
+First, you have to earn money to purchase coconut milk.
+Then you need to go to the supermarket and buy it - and it takes a super long time to find one that has real food inside (only coconut milk and water, no additives).
+Then when you have used the product, and once done - you need to clean it so it can be recycled.
+It is far cozier to stand together with your kids and make coconut milk ourselves than it is to stand in line at the supermarket, and concerning durability, a coconut comes with its own packaging."

-Another consequence of the coconut milk, to give it in the same example, is that we don’t have it so often.
-A long time ago we decided if we were to have tasty delights (cakes, sweets, confectionery, chips), then we should make them ourselves.
-It wasn´t to forbid sugar, but just to create awareness, that it requires effort to get brownies.
+Another takeaway of slow loving - here in the example of coconut milk, is that we then don't have it so often.
+A long time ago, we decided that if we were to have tasty delights (cakes, sweets, confectionery, chips), we should make them ourselves.
+It wasn't to forbid sugar, but to create awareness, that it requires effort to get brownies.

-When we mess around with coconuts or set the washing in its place, read the History of the World or go for a run.
-We know why we do it, and we have space to do it thoroughly.
+When we mess around with coconuts or set the washing in its place, we know why we do it, and we have set aside the space and time to do it thoroughly.

-Number 1: The daily practical work is sorted and does not fill all my time or snatch my attention and energy.
+The daily practical work is sorted and does not fill my time or snatch my attention and energy.

-Number 2: I have taken the muzzle from my mouth and with the blog chosen to stand with all the choices and waivers, attitudes and raised eyebrows; and all the strategies and reflections which I actually think are relevant.
+I have taken the muzzle from my mouth, and with the blog has chosen to stand with all the choices and waivers, attitudes and raised eyebrows, and all the strategies and reflections which I think are relevant.

-These two elements: the relief in my surroundings and my daily housework make me able to start Slow.
+These two elements: the relief in my surroundings and my daily housework, make me start my days Slow.

 Slow and simple, but not easy.

-Slow isn’t that.
-Slow is not easy.
+Slow isn't easy.
 Slow is something you practice.
-Something that requires focus.
+Slow requires focus.
 Something you get better with over time.
 And with us, it has only been in focus for a short time.
 But it will not disappear again.
-It’s absolutely fantastic.
-Cleaning.
+It's absolutely fantastic.

 An uncut diamond

-I’m really looking forward to seeing this unfold over the last three and a half months of the year, see what it can bring.
+I'm really looking forward to seeing this unfold over the last three and a half months of the year and seeing what it can bring.